No stay in Sri Lanka is complete without a hike up Adam’s Peak

 , also called Sri Pada Mountain.
-This pointy mountain is a center of pilgrimage for adherents of all four religions in Sri Lanka.
-The top of the mountain is where the Buddhists worship a footprint of Buddha, the same that Muslims believe was made by Adam, Hindus believe was made by Lord Siva, and Christians believe it was made by Jesus.
+This pointy mountain is a centre of pilgrimage for all four major religions in Sri Lanka.
+The top is where the Buddhists worship a footprint of Buddha, while Muslims believe it was made by Adam; Hindus think it was made by Lord Siva, and Christians that it was made by Jesus.

 Hire a car to get to the area on Saturday morning, take it easy and then hike up during the night to reach the peak by sunrise.
 Then, take the day to rest before heading back to Kandy.